zero-radiance/zero-radiance.github.io/_source_/content/post/microfacet-specular.md

 [^5]: Using the tools of calculus, we can decompose an arbitrary surface into a (potentially infinite) number of sufficiently small boxes.

-This trivial example clearly demonstrates that a microsurface does not have to be smooth (continuously differentiable); however, that ensures the continuity of the NDF, which is desirable, unless the goal is to model a flat surface.
+This trivial case clearly demonstrates that a microsurface does not have to be smooth (continuously differentiable); however, that ensures the continuity of the NDF, which is desirable, unless the goal is to model a flat surface.

 The *linearity* of Eqn.
 1 allows us to consider the individual microfacets separately and to sum up their contributions.
 As we apply it to the box along some $\small \bm{v}$, observe that the signed projected areas of the sides cancel each other, while the top remains equivalent to the bottom.
-Another consequence is that an application of a *linear transformation* (that transforms a box into a parallelepiped, in our case) also generates a valid combination of the microsurface and the macrosurface.
+Another consequence is that an application of a *linear transformation* (that transforms a box into a parallelepiped, in this case) also generates a valid combination of the microsurface and the macrosurface.
 We can see why that is the case by picturing Eqn.
 1 geometrically and (passively) transforming the coordinate axes[^51] rather than (actively transforming) the surface itself (see Fig. 3 below).
 Of course, while the surface lines remain unchanged, the signed projected areas (and, thus, the values of the NDF) do not stay the same.

 [^51]: This requires the transformation to be invertible.
-If the transformation was nonlinear, the transformed axes would vary from point to point, forming vector fields.
+If the transformation were nonlinear, the transformed coordinate axes would vary from point to point, forming vector fields.

 {{< figure src="/img/micro/transformed.svg" caption="*Figure 3.
 Passive (left) vs active (right) transformation.*" >}}